 Funding for our CDTs and DTPs is provided by Research Councils so eligibility criteria apply for the studentships that they offer.
-This is outlined in the Research Council training grant guide [PDF].
+This is outlined on the UK Research and Innovation website.
 They may also consider self-funding applicants for non-funded projects.

 A new model of Doctoral training

 Integrated PhDs provide a new model of postgraduate training.
 They retain the depth, rigour and focus of a conventional PhD while also providing a broader training experience.

 While the specific training routes may vary, they typically consist of a one-year Master's course (MSc or MRes) which leads straight into a three-year PhD.

 This new style of doctoral training is available within our Research Council-funded Centres for Doctoral Training (CDTs) and Doctoral Training Partnerships (DTPs).